CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

       on CPU utilization of the warehouse.
 Learn more about these here: [Enable Auto Scaling for your warehouse](https://docs.celerdata.com/BYOC/docs/cluster_management/scale_cluster#auto-scaling).
 You can generate the
       `policy_json` value for this argument using the [`celerdatabyoc_auto_scaling_policy`](../resources/warehouse_auto_scaling_policy.md) resource.

-- `default_admin_password`: (Forces new resource) The initial password of the cluster `admin` user.
+- `default_admin_password`: (Not allowed to modify) The initial password of the cluster `admin` user.

 - `expected_cluster_state`: When creating a cluster, you need to declare the status of the cluster you are creating.
   Cluster states are categorized as `Suspended` and `Running`.
 If you want the cluster to start after provisioning, set this argument to `Running`.
 If you do not do so, the cluster will be suspended after provisioning.

-- `csp`: (Forces new resource) The cloud service provider of the cluster.
+- `csp`: (Not allowed to modify) The cloud service provider of the cluster.
 Only AWS is supported.

-- `region`: (Forces new resource) The ID of the cloud provider region to which the network hosting the cluster belongs.
+- `region`: (Not allowed to modify) The ID of the cloud provider region to which the network hosting the cluster belongs.
   See [Supported cloud platforms and regions](https://docs.celerdata.com/byoc/main/get_started/cloud_platforms_and_regions).

 **Optional:**